jessicarush/react-notes/create_react_app.md

 ## Webpack

-Create react app is built on top of *Webpack* which is a JavaScript utility that does a number of things including:
+Create react app is built on top of [webpack](https://webpack.js.org/) which is a JavaScript utility that does a number of things including:
 - enables module importing/exporting
-- packages and minifies all our css, js and images for the browser (this reduces the number of http requests for a performance boost).
+- packages and minifies all the css, js and images for the browser (this reduces the number of http requests for a performance boost).
 - hot reloading (when you change a source file, it automatically reloads in the browser)
 - enables easy testing & deployment